Jazmin Bean

 Jasmine Adams (born 7 February 2003), known professionally as Jazmin Bean, is an English singer, songwriter, and makeup artist.
-Born and raised in London, they (Note: Bean is agender and uses they/them pronouns.) first gained attention online for their "extreme" makeup looks.
+Born and raised in London, they (Note: Bean is non-binary and uses they/them pronouns.) first gained attention online for their "extreme" makeup looks.
 They self-released their first extended play Worldwide Torture in 2019, which was later reissued in 2020 through Interscope and Island Records.
 Their debut album Traumatic Livelihood was released on 23 February 2024.

 Early life

-Bean was born to father Ginger Wildheart, a singer-songwriter and rock guitarist, and mother, Angie Adams, a drummer and former member of the punk rock band Fluffy.
+Jasmine Adams was born on 7 February 2003 to father Ginger Wildheart, a singer-songwriter and rock guitarist, and mother, Angie Adams, a drummer and former member of the punk rock band Fluffy.
 They are mostly of English ancestry through their father's side, but also have Filipino ancestry from their grandparents.
 They have stated that they had "minimal to no friends" and were "often isolated" during high school.

 Career

 Music

 Bean began performing music at age 15.
 Their first live performance involved them singing while rubbing chicken liver on themself at a bar.
 They released their debut single, "Worldwide Torture", in 2019.
 They self-released their debut extended play, Worldwide Torture, in October 2019, under their personal label Aswang Birthday Cake.
 It was later reissued by Island and Interscope Records in November 2020 with six additional tracks.
-A music video for their song "Saccharine", taken from Worldwide Torture, was also released in October 2019.
+A music video for their song "Saccharine", featuring Salvia taken from Worldwide Torture, was also released in October 2019.
 They've released solo singles, including "Hello Kitty" in December 2019 and "Yandere" in October 2020, and collaboration singles "Princess Castle" featuring Cottontail and "Monster Truck" featuring Zheani were both released in November 2020.

 In October 2023, Bean announced their debut studio album Traumatic Livelihood, released on 23 February 2024.